SyncfusionExamples/How-to-display-data-from-Azure-SQL-Database-in-.NET-MAUI-DataGrid/README.md

 ##### C#

-Create a class for accessing the database and retrieving data.
-Use the ADO.NET connection string copied earlier.
+Create a class for accessing the database and retrieving data.Use the ADO .NET connection string copied earlier.

 ```C#
 public class DatabaseService